How to make meditation a daily habit?

 4. Remember It's Not A Magic

 You may still experience stress and sadness.
-But it gives you the tools to recognize those feelings when they arise and deal with them in a healthy way.
+But it gives you the tools to recognize those feelings when they arise and healthily deal with them.

-Meditation is a journey where you enjoy the little moments of calm and still, and take a break from the craziness of your regular life.
+Meditation is a journey where you enjoy the little moments of calm and stillness, and take a break from the craziness of your regular life.

 Flowtime is a great assistant here to help you build that new habit.